qawolf/qawolf/docs/docs/contribute.md

 title: 🙋 Contribute
 ---

 QA Wolf is an [open source](https://github.com/qawolf/qawolf) project, and we welcome improvements from the community!
-Please see our [open issues](https://github.com/qawolf/qawolf/issues) and comment on any that you'd like to tackle.

 💡If you have an idea for a new feature or enhancement, please [chat with us](https://gitter.im/qawolf/community) or [open an issue](https://github.com/qawolf/qawolf/issues/new) with your proposal!